yojoecapital/notes/CS-579 Online Social Network Analysis/Ch-9-Recommendation-in-Social-Media.md

 ## Challenges

-- ==Cold Start Problem== we don't have enough data for a new user to recommend anything
+- **Cold Start Problem** we don't have enough data for a new user to recommend anything
-- ==Data Sparsity== we don't have enough historical information *for the system as a whole*
+- **Data Sparsity** we don't have enough historical information *for the system as a whole*
 - Attacks like push attacks: push up ratings by creating fake users
 - Privacy: employing user's private information to recommend things to others
 - Explanation: recommenders often don't provide explanation of *why* it recommended something